azakro/Hyperion/index.md

 In building the Hyperion application on a new platform it is important to consider chosing the right frame of reference, either egocentric or allocentric, because of how differently they affect the user's congnition.

 ##### Manipulation of 3D Objects in Immersive Virutal Environments

+## Friday February 8th, 2019

+This week I worked on creating the function specifications, specifically for functions that would be useful in 3D interactions.
+Functions like selection, translation, rotation, and scaling are important to locate in the backend in order to find what is needed for manipulation in the front end.